stylesyou/sentiment-docker-hypervisor/README.md

   `shell

+	docker run -d -p 80:80 --name sentiment sentiment:1.0

+        docker ps

-	docker run -it sentiment:1.0 bash
+	docker exec -it sentiment bash
+ `

-3. copy the content if you need or just expose the port number
+4. copy the content if you need or just expose the port number